 Aspects, general disclosures and KPIs Description Section/Statement Page Number Aspect A1: Emissions General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, generation of hazardous and non-hazardous waste. • The Group is not aware of any material non-compliance with the relevant laws and regulations that have a significant impact on the Group during the reporting period.
-10 - 11 KPI A1.1 Types of emissions and respective emissions data. • Environmental - Environmental Impacts 10, 12 uata. • Environmental - Greenhouse Gas Emissions Reduction and Energy Saving • Environmental - Environmental Performance Summary KPI A1.2 Greenhouse gas emissions in total (in tonnes) and, where appropriate, intensity. • Environmental - Greenhouse Gas Emissions Reduction and Energy Saving 10, 12 • Environmental - Environmental Performance Summary KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity. • The Group does not produce any hazardous waste from its operations.
-Not applicable KPI A1.4 Total non-hazardous waste produced (in • Environmental - Sustainable Paper Use 11 - 13 tonnes) and, where appropriate, intensity. • Environmental -Managing IT Equipment • Environmental - Environmental Performance Summary KPI A1.5 Description of measures to mitigate emissions and results achieved. • Environmental - Greenhouse Gas Emissions Reduction and Energy Saving 10 KPI A1.6 Description of how hazardous and non- • Environmental - Sustainable Paper Use 11, 15 hazardous wastes are handled, reduction initiatives and results achieved. • Environmental - Managing IT Equipment Operating Practices - Supply Chain Management
+11-12 KPI A1.1 Types of emissions and respective emissions data. • Environmental - Environmental Impacts 11, 13 uata. • Environmental - Greenhouse Gas Emissions Reduction and Energy Saving • Environmental - Environmental Performance Summary KPI A1.2 Greenhouse gas emissions in total (in tonnes) and, where appropriate, intensity. • Environmental - Greenhouse Gas Emissions Reduction and Energy Saving 11, 13 • Environmental - Environmental Performance Summary KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity. • The Group does not produce any hazardous waste from its operations.
+Not applicable KPI A1.4 Total non-hazardous waste produced (in • Environmental - Sustainable Paper Use 12-14 tonnes) and, where appropriate, intensity. • Environmental -Managing IT Equipment • Environmental - Environmental Performance Summary KPI A1.5 Description of measures to mitigate emissions and results achieved. • Environmental - Greenhouse Gas Emissions Reduction and Energy Saving 11 hazardous wastes are har Description of how hazardous and non- • Environmental - Sustainable Paper Use 12, 16 hazardous wastes are handled, reduction initiatives and results achieved. • Environmental - Managing IT Equipment Operating Practices - Supply Chain Management

-THE STOCK EXCHANGE OF HONG KONG LIMITED'S ENVIRONMENTAL, SOCIAL AND GOVERNANCE REPORTING GUIDE CONTENT INDEX TABLE (Cont'd)
+THE STOCK EXCHANGE OF HONG KONG LIMITED'S ENVIRONMENTAL, SOCIAL AND GOVERNANCE REPORTING GUIDE CONTENT INDEX (Cont'd)

-Aspects, general disclosures and KPIs Description Section/Statement Page Number Aspect A2: Use of Reso purces General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials. • Environmental - Environmental Performance 10, 11, 15 materiais. • Environmental - Greenhouse Gas Emissions Reduction and Energy Saving • Environmental - Sustainable Paper Use • Environmental - Managing IT Equipment • Environmental - Plans for 2017 Operating Practices - Supply Chain Management KPI A2.1 Direct and/or indirect energy consumption by type in total and intensity. • Environmental - Greenhouse Gas Emissions Reduction and Energy Saving 10, 13 • Environmental - Environmental Performance Summary KPI A2.2 Water consumption in total and intensity. • The Group operates in leased office premises of which both the water supply and discharge are solely controlled by the respective building management which considers the provision of water withdrawal and discharge data or submeter for individual occupant not feasible.
-Not applicable KPI A2.3 Description of energy use efficiency initiatives and results achieved. • Environmental - Greenhouse Gas Emissions Reduction and Energy Saving 10, 13 • Environmental - Environmental Performance Summary KPI A2.4 Description on whether there is any issue in sourcing water that is fit for purpose, water efficiency initiatives and results achieved.
+Aspects, general disclosures and KPIs Description Section/Statement Page Number Aspect A2: Use of Reso ources General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials. • Environmental - Environmental Performance 11, 12, 16 materiais. • Environmental - Greenhouse Gas Emissions Reduction and Energy Saving • Environmental - Sustainable Paper Use • Environmental - Managing IT Equipment • Environmental - Plans for 2018 Operating Practices - Supply Chain Management KPI A2.1 Direct and/or indirect energy consumption by type in total and intensity. • Environmental - Greenhouse Gas Emissions Reduction and Energy Saving 11, 14 • Environmental - Environmental Performance Summary KPI A2.2 Water consumption in total and intensity. • The Group operates in leased office premises of which both the water supply and discharge are solely controlled by the respective building management which considers the provision of water withdrawal and discharge data or submeter for individual occupant not feasible.
+Not applicable XPI A2.3 Description of energy use efficiency initiatives and results achieved. • Environmental - Greenhouse Gas Emissions Reduction and Energy Saving 11, 14 • Environmental - Environmental Performance Summary KPI A2.4 Description on whether there is any issue in sourcing water that is fit for purpose, water efficiency initiatives and results achieved.
 Not applicable to the Group's business.
 Not applicable KPI A2.5 Total packaging material used for finished products (in tonnes).
 Not applicable to the Group's business.
-Not applicable
+Not applicable 1

-THE STOCK EXCHANGE OF HONG KONG LIMITED'S ENVIRONMENTAL, SOCIAL AND GOVERNANCE REPORTING GUIDE CONTENT INDEX TABLE (Cont'd)
+THE STOCK EXCHANGE OF HONG KONG LIMITED'S ENVIRONMENTAL, SOCIAL AND GOVERNANCE REPORTING GUIDE CONTENT INDEX (Cont'd)